 EDP Epoch Start Time Computation

-To avoid an easy determination of the epoch start time by an eavesdropper in a link, the start time of each EDP epoch in a link is determined by introducing a pseudo random variation around a planned start time occurring at a regular interval.
+To prevent an eavesdropper from easily predicting the EDP Epoch start time, a pseudo random variation is applied around a planned EDP Epoch start time to determine the start time of each EDP Epoch on each link.[#345, 954]

-Upon reception on a link of an EDP Epoch Request frame or a(#553) (Re)Association Request frame, the AP may send in response to the requesting non-AP STA, an EDP element including the first epoch TSF start time(#81) based on the TSF of the link, the epoch interval, and the Epoch Number Offset field(#80) set to the next epoch number of the EDP epoch sequence of the EDP group assigned to the non-AP STA.
+Upon reception on a link of an EDP Epoch Request frame or a(#553) (Re)Association Request frame, the AP shall[#554] send in response to the requesting non-AP STA, an EDP element including the first epoch TSF start time(#81) based on the TSF of the link, the epoch interval, and the Epoch Number Offset field(#80) set to the next epoch number of the EDP epoch sequence of the EDP group assigned to the non-AP STA.

 Upon reception of an EDP Epoch Response frame, or of a (Re)Association Response frame containing an EDP element on a link, the non-AP STA of a non-AP MLD shall:

-Store the first epoch TSF start time, the epoch interval, and set its epoch number for this epoch(#80) to the value of the received epoch number offset for that link.
+Store the value of the first epoch TSF start time[#84], the epoch interval, and set its epoch number for this epoch(#80) to the value of the received epoch number offset for that link.

-Construct(#330) the corresponding first epoch TSF start time of its other links according to the formula:
+Construct(#330) the value of the corresponding first epoch TSF[#86] start time of its other links according to the formula:

 First(#81) epoch TSF start time of another link= First epoch TSF start time of the receiving link + TSF Offset value between the other link and the receiving link